Harshit-Sudan/OIBSIP/Task_4/README.md

 No output confirmed both ports were inactive.

 ### 4. Baseline Nmap Scan
-With services stopped, a scan was performed to document the network state before any services were active.
-Results were saved to a file.
+With services stopped, a scan was performed to document the network state before any services were active.Results were saved to a file.
 ```bash
 sudo nmap -sV -sS 10.0.2.4 -oN nmap_before.txt
 ```
-No open ports were found at this stage.
-The Wireshark capture was stopped and the following filter was applied to confirm no services were listening:
+No open ports were found at this stage.The Wireshark capture was stopped and the following filter was applied to confirm no services were listening:

 | Filter | Purpose |
 |--------|---------|